Half-Life Calculator

 Frequently Asked Questions

-Half-life is the time it takes for half of a radioactive substance to decay.
+Half-life is the time it takes for half of a radioactive substance, a drug, or any exponentially decaying quantity to disappear.
 After one half-life, 50% remains.
 After two half-lives, 25% remains.
 After ten half-lives, about 0.1% remains.
-The concept also applies to drug metabolism (biological half-life) and other exponential decay processes.
-Carbon-14 has a half-life of 5,730 years, which is why it can date objects up to about 50,000 years old.
+The concept applies equally to nuclear decay, drug metabolism (biological half-life), radio signal attenuation, and bacterial die-off.
+Carbon-14 has a half-life of 5,730 years, which is why radiocarbon dating works for objects up to about 50,000 years old.

 Related Calculators